hotosm/ActivationCurriculum/activation_essentials/activation_anatomy.md

 * This is a section of another document that governs the behavior of HOT volunteers.
 * This document describes the responsibilities and methods for drafting HOT Activation related policies and guidance.

+People reading this material for credit on [the HOT Courses website](http://courses.hotosm.org/) can get the answer there.
+If anyone has any question about the correct answer to a Review question, please ask in the \#courses channel of HOT's Slack \( [Register](http://slack.hotosm.org) \).

 ## HOT Readiness

 This lesson teaches HOT readiness activities.